backupbrew/switchbrew/NS Services.md

 ## ListApplicationRecord

-Takes a type-6 output buffer and an u64.
+Takes a type-6 output buffer and an u32 entry\_offset.

 Returns an array of title-info entries using the specified offset and size.
 No input titleID is passed to